helenajovcic7/AzureHack/Labs/LAB_03_azure_identity.md

 <details>
   <summary markdown="span">Create a new user "firstuser" in the new directory and assign him "Groups Administrator" permission</summary>

-#### Task 2: Create a new user "firstuser" in the new directory and assign him contributor permission

 1. In the Azure portal, search for and select **Azure Active Directory**:
 1. Make sure the right directory is created